 first of all, consider how national and regional economic growth may affect your business.

 Skilled talent shortages are expected to persist across Australia and the wider Asia Pacific region – even in countries where growth is slowing – due to the restructuring of many economies, labour markets and large multi-national organisations.

-To predict how this will affect your organisation:
+to predict how this will affect your organisation:

-Assess the current strategic position of your organisation – including factors such as the size and diversity of your workforce, your business goals, any long-term plans for expansion or diversification, and location-specific circumstances.
+- Assess the current strategic position of your organisation – including factors such as the size and diversity of your workforce, your business goals, any long-term plans for expansion or diversification, and location-specific circumstances.

-Review your existing talent – including managers and employees at all levels – and flag those whose functions will be critical to your future success.
+- Review your existing talent – including managers and employees at all levels – and flag those whose functions will be critical to your future success.
 Think about ways you can up-skill these vital team members.

-Consider the political and economic environment your organisation is likely to operate in within the next two to five years; for example, employment regulation and the number of women in senior roles are likely to increase during this time.
+- Consider the political and economic environment your organisation is likely to operate in within the next two to five years; for example, employment regulation and the number of women in senior roles will likely increase during this time.

-Strategic talent management
+strategic talent management

 To fill a critical need for specialist professional and technical skills in the near and distant future, your HR professionals need to engage in strategic planning and human capital analysis, such as talent mapping and talent management.